 Soon a nurse came in pushing a wheelchair with who I couldn't believe was Trent.
 He looked so much older even though he was only twenty.
-His hair was a lot shorter – he almost had no hair at all – all around his mouth was covered in a short prickly beard, his eyes were dark and red like he could fall asleep at any minute and he looked like he just didn't give a crap anymore.
+His hair was a lot shorter – he almost had no hair at all – all around his mouth was covered in a short prickly beard, resting under his nostrils was a nasal cannula that hadn't been cleaned in too long, his eyes were dark and red like he could fall asleep at any minute and he looked like he just didn't give a crap anymore.

 "He's a little bit out of it, it might take him some time to properly wake up."
 The nurse explained before leaving.

 She was right.
 Trent was just staring at one spot as if he wasn't completely there.